 If you’re in the city, Flinders Street Station might be the most convenient location for you to store your bags before you head to the airport on onwards.

 Bounce has one location that’s 50 metres from Flinders Street Station.
 The opening hours are convenient – from 6am to 2am – and the fee per bag is $8 per 24 hours.

 Stasher and Mind My Bag also have storage locations near to the station.

 Travellers Aid also has a short-term Melbourne luggage storage facility, located right inside the train station.
 You must drop off and pick up your bags on the same day.
 The storage spot is open from 8am to 7pm every day, and no bookings are required (you also can’t book online).
 The cost for storing one piece of luggage is $8 a day.

 Luggage storage in Melbourne Airport

 Only transiting through Melbourne but have enough time between your flights to duck into the city for a bit?

-It’s easy to do some sightseeing or enjoy a Melbourne tour, because you have two options for luggage storage at Melbourne Airport, both run by Smarte Carte.
+It’s easy to do some sightseeing or enjoy a Melbourne tour, because you have two options for Melbourne Airport luggage storage, both run by Smarte Carte.
 Both are unsurprisingly more expensive than the city options.

-There are also self-service lockers in the Terminal 4 car park.
-You can’t pre-book these lockers.
+There are also self-service lockers at Melbourne Airport in the Terminal 4 car park.
+You can’t pre-book these Melbourne Airport lockers, and if you’ve got lots of items or large bags, you’ll need to go to the luggage storage in Melbourne Airport Terminal 2.
 Small lockers are $12 for 24 hours, while large lockers are $16.

 Is there luggage storage near Station Pier?